Simultaneous probe of the charm and bottom quark Yukawa couplings using $\mathrm{t\bar{t}}$H events: Abstract

 The discovery of a Higgs boson (\PH) by the ATLAS~\cite{Aad:2012tfa} and CMS~\cite{CMS:HIG-12-028,CMS:HIG-12-036} experiments was a landmark achievement in understanding electroweak (EW) symmetry breaking.
 With a measured mass of $125.38\pm0.14\GeV$~\cite{CMS:HIG-19-004}, the Higgs boson's observed interactions with gauge bosons and third-generation fermions~\cite{Aad:2014eha,CMS:HIG-13-001,Aad:2014eva,CMS:HIG-13-002,ATLAS:2014aga,Aad:2015ona,CMS:HIG-13-023,Aad:2015vsa,CMS:HIG-13-004,CMS:HIG-16-043,CMS:HIG-16-042}, as well as all its measured properties~\cite{Aad:2015gba,CMS:HIG-14-009,CMS:HIG-12-041,Aad:2013xqa,CMS:HIG-15-002,CMS:HIG-14-042,CMS:HIG-16-041,Aaboud:2018ezd,Aaboud:2018wps}, align with the standard model (SM) predictions.
 Following the first evidence of Higgs boson decays to muons, \ie, second-generation leptons~\cite{CMS:HIG-17-019}, another important milestone is to observe its couplings to second-generation quarks.

-Searches for Higgs boson decays to a charm quark-antiquark pair, \ccbar, provide direct access to the charm quark Yukawa coupling, \yc.
+The charm quark Yukawa coupling, \yc, can be significantly modified in the presence of physics beyond the SM~\cite{Delaunay:2013pja,Perez:2015aoa,Perez:2015lra,Ghosh:2015gpa,Botella:2016krk,Harnik:2012pb,Altmannshofer:2016zrn,Erdelyi:2024sls,Giannakopoulou:2024unn}.
+Searches for Higgs boson decays to a charm quark-antiquark pair, \ccbar, provide direct access to \yc.
 To date, the most sensitive approach at the LHC exploits associated production of a Higgs boson with a \PV (\PW or \PZ) boson.
 Using proton-proton (\pp) collision data at 13\TeV, corresponding to an integrated luminosity of about 140\fbinv, the ATLAS~\cite{ATLAS:2024yzu} and CMS~\cite{CMS:HIG-21-008} Collaborations reported observed (expected) 95\% confidence level (\CL) intervals on $\kappaC=\yc/\yc^{\,\text{SM}}$ of $\abs{\kappaC}<4.2$ (4.1) and $1.1<\abs{\kappaC}<5.5$ ($\abs{\kappaC}<3.4$), respectively.
 The search in the dominant gluon fusion production mode yields lower sensitivity because of the overwhelming \ccbar background from quantum chromodynamics (QCD) multijet production~\cite{CMS:HIG-21-012}.
 Despite these advancements, projections for the High-Luminosity LHC~\cite{ATL-PHYS-PUB-2022-018} indicate that current approaches may prove insufficient to achieve evidence of \hcc decay within the experiment's lifetime.

 In this Letter, we present a new approach: to search for \hcc via associated production of a Higgs boson with a top quark-antiquark pair (\ttH) and to measure simultaneously the \hbb decay.
 We use \pp collision data at $\sqrt{s}=13\TeV$, collected with the CMS detector in 2016--2018, and corresponding to an integrated luminosity of 138\fbinv~\cite{CMS:LUM-17-003,CMS:LUM-17-004,CMS:LUM-18-002}.
 The analogous processes \ttZcc and \ttZbb are measured to validate the analysis strategy.
 For \ttHcc and \ttHbb, the presence of multiple jets, including several \PQb and \PQc jets, poses significant challenges in identifying the jet origins and in reconstructing the top quark and Higgs boson decays.
 To address this, we employ advanced machine learning algorithms, \pNet~\cite{Qu:2019gqs} for jet flavor identification and \parTlong (\parT)~\cite{Qu:2022mxj} for event classification.
 The resulting sensitivity is comparable to the best achieved in the \VH channel~\cite{CMS:HIG-21-008}.